 The FDR regulations for labeling a product gluten-free have been in effect since 1995.
 They have recently been revised to allow for the inclusion of oats as gluten-free if they meet the regulation standard of under 20 ppm gluten.

 There are many grains and foods that naturally do not contain gluten and can be safely consumed by individuals with celiac disease.
 The naturally gluten-free grains include rice, corn, buckwheat, millet, amaranth, oats, quinoa, tapioca, sorghum and teff.
 Additionally plain potatoes, legumes, many dairy products, meat, fish, poultry, eggs, oils, fruit and vegetables are naturally gluten-free.
-A healthy balance diet can be created using these naturally gluten-free foods.
+A healthy balanced diet can be created using these naturally gluten-free foods.

 There is also a wide range of commercially prepared gluten-free products including mixes, bread, pasta, cookies, crackers, cereals, etc. These manufactured products can be identified by the "gluten-free" designation on the packaging.